Department ofHistory

 Biography:

-“Making UFOs Make Sense: Ufology, Science, and the History of Their Mutual Misunderstanding,” Public Understanding of Science, 26 (2017): 612-626.
+“Making UFOs Make Sense: Ufology, Science, and the History of Their Mutual Mistrust,” Public Understanding of Science, 26 (2017): 612-626.

 “A Drifting Concept for an Unruly Menace: A History of Psychopathy in Germany,” Isis, 106 (2015): 283-309.

-From Madness to Mental Health: Psychiatric Disorder and its Treatment in Western Civilization (Rutgers University Press, 2010)
+Editor, From Madness to Mental Health: Psychiatric Disorder and its Treatment in Western Civilization (Rutgers University Press, 2010)

 Price/Webster Prize of the History of Science Society, 2018.
 Awarded to the best article published over the past three years in the Society’s journal Isis.